RADHIKESHS/Apple-Clone/README.md

 # daily-card-46
-For install the json server use this comand ------- {npm i}
+For install the json server use this comand ------- {npm i json-server}

 for run the server  use this comand       -----       {json-server --watch db.json};
-or you can use -----    {npm run start}